csbuja/testingCGReadme/README.md

 If you are on Windows, you can run the learning code without installing Matlab.
 We ship an executable (main.exe) that installs the necessary dependency for the program to run.

-First, run main_installer.
+First, run main_installer.exe.
 Then, move main.exe to same directory as main.m.

 Run main.exe.
 Follow the instructions in the Learning section above.